 Now you know the history of Theta, so it’s time to look at the present and the future.
 What is Theta really trying to do?
 No matter how you look at it, this project is competing with popular streaming services like Twitch or Youtube.

 The problem is the poor sound and picture quality outside big cities and densely populated areas.
-The problems go much worse when you also go to poorer countries and areas like Africa, South America, and some parts of Asia.
+It gets worse when you go to poorer countries and areas like Africa, South America, and some parts of Asia.

-Not only there are problems already, but they will get much worse in the future.
+Not only there are issues already, but they will get worse in the future.
 This is a result of ever-increasing video stream quality.
 We’re already experiencing 4K, which will soon be replaced with 8K and VR (Virtual Reality).
-The demands for CDNs simply explodes.
+The demands for CDNs are going to explode.

 Theta is solving this problem by creating a DSN – Distributed Streaming Network.
 See the picture below (Source: Theta white paper)